Pa. gives update on COVID-19 cases, vaccinations for Monday

 Statewide data representing the 66 counties within the Department of Health’s vaccine jurisdiction:

-- 5,721,705 people are fully vaccinated; with a seven-day moving average of more than 12,900 people per day receiving vaccinations.
+- 5,769,461 people are fully vaccinated; with 45,251 vaccinations administered yesterday and a seven-day moving average of more than 13,900 people per day receiving vaccinations.